icaho/manage_ebs_crossaz/README.markdown

 Currently only tested in CentOS 7 but possibly works with 6 too.

-The module only manages things all the way to the volume attachment on the instance.
+The module manages attachment of the volume, formatting if there is no filesystem present and mounting the volume to the specified mountpoint, which will be created if it doesn't exist.
-Volume filesystem and OS device mount need to be handled by the user.

 ## Development